saddington/yen-handbook/1-employment.md

 ## At-Will Employment Policy

-Your employment with the Yen is "AT WILL".
+Your employment with the YEN is "AT WILL".
 This means that you are free to terminate your employment at any time, with or without cause and the company has a right to terminate your employment at any time as well, with or without cause.

 No one in the company other than the CEO has the authority to alter your at-will status or to enter into any agreement for employment for a specified period of time or to make any agreement contrary to this policy.
 Only the CEO may do so, and only in a written agreement signed by both the CEO and you.